DruidGreeneyes/MT19937/README.md

-# cl-soup
+# MT19937
 This is a fork of the CL implementation of MT19937 Mersenne Twister.
 I don't own it and claim no credit.
 It's here because it was impossible to find.
 (It's on quicklisp and quickdocs, but the only way to get at the source was to install it via quicklisp and open up the resultant zip file).
 I renamed the package to 'soup' because while MT19937 is accurate, it's a bear to type.
 I also added a seed function, because the original was not concise and not exported.
 I don't claim mine is better, I just wanted an easier way to access it.
-Don't like it?
-Great, write a better one and do a pull request, or however this github thingy is supposed to work.
+Feel free to add changes or w/e.

 You can access functions just as in the original, except the package is now called 'soup'.
 Also there's a new seed function: